EBS 2026학년도 수능완성 영어

 Have ____ heard someone say, “Ugh!
 Those first-years (or seniors) are so annoying!”

-Many try to allay their negative feelings toward members of a perceived out-group by weaving a ____ paradigm that the other person belongs to an inferior culture, and that their own culture is better than the other’s culture.
+Many try to allay their negative feelings toward members of a perceived out-group by weaving a fictional paradigm that the other person ____ to an inferior culture, and that their own culture is better than the other’s culture.

 3 정보 통신에서의 디지털 기술 탄생